 Arthur graduated from Wesleyan University in 2016, earning a bachelor’s degree with High Honors in the College of Social Studies.

-He is a member of the State Bar of California and is admitted to practice before the United States District Court for the Central District of California.
+Arthur is a member of the State Bar of California and is admitted to practice before the United States District Courts for the Central, Northern, and Southern Districts of California.

 Capabilities